defstudio/pest-plugin-laravel-expectations/README.md

 ### `toBeDeleted()`

-Asserts the given model to be deleted.
+Assert the given model to be deleted.

 ```php
 expect($model)->toBeDeleted();